hidro-iri/Borinot/hardware/2_airframe_assembly.md

 ## Tools

-For this section it will be necessary the following tools:
+For this section, the following tools are necessary:
-- Cutting Pliers.
+- Cutting pliers.
 - Pliers.
 - Allen key.
-- Solder station.
+- Soldering station.
 - Glue.
 - Ball of paper.